chocorp-net/chocobot/README.md

 ### Octoprint

-The [OctoPrint](https://github.com/OctoPrint/OctoPrint) plugins queries an OctoPrint API and send various information to the bot, such as when the printer starts and stops printing for instance.
+The [OctoPrint](https://github.com/OctoPrint/OctoPrint) plugins queries an OctoPrint API and sends various information to the bot, such as when the printer starts and stops printing for instance.

 Example config: